Hamas accused of torture death of Gaza critic

 Bassam said the Hamas security service told the Atallah family Osama would be released in a matter of hours.
 But a Hamas government official, who is also a member of the Atallah family, later denied the teacher was in custody.

 The family subsequently received a telephone call from hospital that Osama Atallah was in critical condition.

 He later died of his wounds.

-Ten Israeli soldiers died in the 22-day offensive, including four in a "friendly fire" accident.
-About 1,300 Palestinians were killed, according to a Gaza human rights group, of whom over 700 were civilians.
+About 1,300 Palestinians were killed in Israel's 22-day offensive, according to a Gaza human rights group, of whom over 700 were civilians.
+Ten Israeli soldiers died, including four in a "friendly fire" accident.

-Many older Gaza Palestinians scoffed at a claim of "victory" by Hamas once the fighting was halted on Jan 18.
+Many older Gaza Palestinians scoffed at the claim by Hamas of "victory" once the fighting was halted on Jan 18.